 Macri is caught between voters tired of fiscal belt-tightening measures already implemented and investor pressure to unveil a package of further spending cuts austere enough to keep calming the markets.

 "We lost our jobs because of the government`s orthodox, fundamentalist policies," said Jorge Harvez, 63, an office worker with the agriculture ministry who was fired on Thursday.

-One of about 250 protesters blocking traffic in front of the ministry`s main office in Buenos Aires, Harvez blamed layoffs on the austerity push.
+One of about 250 protesters blocking traffic in front of the ministry`s main office in Buenos Aires, Harvez blamed the layoffs on the austerity push.

 "We will continue blocking the streets until we force the ministers to negotiate with us," he said.

-Many Argentines blame the IMF for budget cuts that plunged millions into poverty during the 2001-02 economic crisis.
+Many Argentines blame the IMF for imposing budget cuts that plunged millions into poverty during the 2001-02 economic crisis.

 It lost 20 percent on Wednesday and Thursday alone after Macri said he would ask the IMF to advance disbursements under a $50 billion financing deal.
 The announcement raised alarms among investors that Argentina might be hard pressed to fund its 2019 deficit.